Learn How To Publish An Ebook For Free With Amazon Self-Publishing

 Promoting your ebook and getting ebook sales is not as simple as posting a blog post and a few messages on Facebook and Twitter.

 In fact, posting messages about your new book to your social media friends too often might mean that you will have far fewer friends quite quickly.

-Slow down and don’t get over-excited.
+Slow down, and don’t get over-excited.
 It can take a long time to gain traction with a new book.

-However, if you selected your categories and keywords wisely, you could find that people who search on Amazon for new books might be your best channel for early sales.
+If you selected your categories and keywords wisely, you could find that people who search on Amazon for new books might be your best channel for early sales.

 Plan your book promotion and look for ways other than blasting social media.
 There are many ways you can promote a book for free.

 Stage 9.
 Write another book

 Instead of checking your book sales dashboard every hour, get to work on your next book.